 - Documentation: https://docs.immuneml.uio.no

-immuneML can be installed directly using pip. immuneML uses Python 3.7 or 3.8, we recommend installing immuneML inside a virtual environment with one of these Python versions.
+immuneML can be installed directly using pip. immuneML uses Python 3.7 or later.
+We recommend installing immuneML inside a virtual environment.

 For more detailed instructions (virtual environment, troubleshooting, Docker, developer installation), please see the installation documentation.